 - 1. Pull the CPU socket locking lever away from the socket to unhook it and raise the locking lever to the upright position. - 2.
-Identify the pin-1 corner on the CPU socket and the pin-1 corner on the processor. - 3.
-Match the pin-1 corners and insert the processor into the socket.
+Match the corner on the CPU marked with an arrow with pin-1 on the CPU socket (the corner with the pinhole noticeably missing).
+Insert the processor into the socket.
 Do not use force.